Thursday, 14 November 2024

 Mission - Catch the seven o'clock Logan Express from Framingham Bus Station so that we could reach the airport by eight o'clock.
 The journey from home to the Bus station typically takes about thirty minutes.
 Getting out of the car, getting the luggage and getting in would consume five minutes.
 By all calculations we had five minutes to spare.
 The bus typically takes about 40 to 45 minutes to reach the airport.
 That would allow us to be in time for checking ourselves in.

 The roads towards the airport get packed early in the morning with the Boston bound traffic.
 We had been caught in the traffic once earlier and caught the flight only because the flight had been delayed.
 The next bus would leave the station only at 7:30 AM.
 That would reach the airport only by 8:15, the earliest.
-I wanted to avoid the gut wrenching adrenaline.
+I wanted to avoid gut wrenching adrenaline moments.
 Everything, so far, was going fine.

 Issac, my brother-in-law, was at the wheel.
 As we were entering the main road he stopped at the line.
 I could see a pair of lights of a vehicle slowly approaching from the right side.
 It was not very far away but not close enough to warrant a stop and wait.
 We could have driven comfortably ahead of it.
 Issac waited.
 “You can easily go ahead,” I wanted to say.
 I desisted because I knew he would say, “yeah, but he has the right of way.”
 Anyway, we had a five minute cushion.
 It took about a minute for the vehicle to cross us.
 It was a slow moving trailer truck.
 There were three cars patiently driving behind it.
 With no other alternative, we joined the queue.
 The road to the left was empty and all the cars could have easily overtaken the trailer truck.
 The continuous yellow line was the only barrier that prevented the four drivers from overtaking the slow truck.
 Nobody honked.
-Given the manner in which we were making progress, I knew I was in for another adrenaline wrench.
+Given the manner in which we were making progress, I knew I was in for another adrenaline rush.
 After a little while when the yellow line turned dotted the truck driver pulled to the side and waited for the cars to overtake him.

 “Nice, seeing people obeying rules with nobody watching over them,"I remarked, relieved at the thought that we might just about catch the bus.